semente-de/documentation/0.3/README.md

 # Semente 0.3

-> **Update** on 29/06/2025: a new version of semente is available.
+> **Update** on 29/06/2025: this is the most recent version of _semente_.
 It is based on a 3-vector visualisation called [interloop](interloop) and a set of [activation cards](cards).
-This version replaces all the previous ones and is to be considered the canonical one from now on. semente is available under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) 4.0 licence.
+This version replaces all the previous ones and is to be considered the canonical one from now on. _semente_ is available under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) 4.0 licence.

 [![interloop](interloop/interloop.png)](interloop)